Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.0 - Resource Configuration/README.md

 ## Create an Iot Hub

+An IoT Hub is the gateway to Azure IoT, a service that handles device management, security, and communication among the connected devices.
+Will be using an IoT Hub throughout this lab.
 Use the following steps to create an Iot Hub:

 1. In a new browser window, sign in to the [Microsoft Azure Portal](https://portal.azure.com).